of undergraduate researchers need a faculty mentor

 See our Documenting UR Mentoring resource page for tips on how to include your UR activities in your CV, Digital Measures, and promotion and tenure materials.

 Research mentoring related activities can contribute to your ETE 10 certificate, if you are participating in that program.
 Catch our Getting Started in Undergraduate Research for Faculty workshop each fall and count that as an “Engage” experience.

 Undergraduate researchers can make important contributions to your creative or scholarly work.
 This is true even in disciplines where the traditional lab- or field-assistantship model does not provide a blueprint for training novice researchers under the guidance of more experienced student and faculty researchers.
-Please consult our Mentoring UR in the Disciplines pages (coming soon!) for expert advice from experienced UR mentors.

 Co-publishing, presenting, exhibiting, or performing with students means additional items for your CV and demonstrates a commitment to collaborative models, which are rapidly becoming the gold-standard in numerous fields of research, from business, to health-sciences, to the arts.

 Major granting institutions, both governmental and private, value undergraduate research mentoring as part of their commitment to developing the next generation of researchers.
 Examples include

 - NIH Research Enhancement Awards (R-15): stated goals include “exposing students to research”

 - NSF Career Awards: undergraduate research can be important evidence for “an integrated path that will lead to a successful career as an outstanding researcher and educator”